Data breach statistics show millions of data get stolen or lost every day.

 NG Firewall by untangle is a single platform where you can get everything you need to protect your organization network.

-It got beautiful dashboard, experience the demo here.
-It works like an app store where you can enable or disable particular app (module) based on the requirement.
+It works like an app store where you can enable or disable a particular app (module) based on the requirement.

 Smoothwall express supports LAN, DMZ, Internal, External network firewalling, web proxy for acceleration, traffic stats, etc.